 Up To Scratch screened at the AGO—Art Gallery of Ontario's Toronto: Tributes + Tributaries exhibition.
 In this 1986 art-as-activism collaboration, Craig's 16mm-short cut-out collage animation exchanges political narratives with Clive Robertson's song, choreographed bodies, and coalition beats.
 Exploding the populist music video form and set against the backdrop of unemployment.

 Pocket Desert: confessions of a snake killer, co-directed with

 Teresa Marshall, has been broadcast nationally on The Discovery

 Channel and recognized with the Ecology Award at the WorldFest Film Festival.
 Nominated for 12 international awards, including

 Best Cinematographer and Best Documentary.

 Fresh Talk: Youth & Sexuality was awarded the prestigious Gold Apple Award in Human Sexuality at the National Educational Film Festival,

 the Red Ribbon Award at the American Film Festival, and First Place at National Council of Family Relations, Washington, D.C..

 "The Colour of Food" is a historical photo essay of South Asian women farm workers and their organizing campaigns; and, "Canada: Mexico found guilty of blacklisting pro-union migrant workers" is an expose of the temporary foreign workers program.

 ... striving to combine a contemporary media arts practice with social justice activism.
-His award-winning films have been broadcast on television and screened at film festivals, museums and art galleries around the world.
+His award-winning films have been seen on television, festivals, museums and galleries around the world.